Will Johanna Konta win the French Open at Roland Garros?

 Konta, seeded 26th, will face unseeded Czech teenager Marketa Vondrousova in her third Grand Slam semi-final on Friday, after similar runs at the Australian Open and Wimbledon.

-After rain forced a washout to Wednesday's play, including the two remaining women's singles quarter-finals, there are six players in with a chance of winning the Coupe Suzanne-Lenglen.

-Defending champion Simona Halep is the favourite for the title and the world No 3 will face 17-year-old American Amanda Anisimova, who is yet to lose a set this fortnight, in the last eight on Thursday.
+17-year-old American Amanda Anisimova, who is yet to lose a set this fortnight, stunned defending champion Simona Halep on Thursday to reach the semi-finals.

-The last remaining quarter-final encounter sees Australian eighth seed Ashleigh Barty, yet to progress to a Grand Slam semi-final, up against Madison Keys, who is one of five left in the draw seeking a maiden major title.
+Ashleigh Barty became the third first-time major semi-finalist after she defeated Madison Keys, with no Grand Slam champion in the French Open last four.

 Vote for who you think will win the French Open women's singles title above...